bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-general.md

 1. If you don't have an existing address of BNB Smart Chain , please use these [wallets](Wallet.md) to create one.

-2. On your Binance account, open your BNB wallet then tap on Withdraw.
+2. On your Binance account, open your Binance Extension wallet then tap on Withdraw.
 Select BEP20 as the Network.
 Indicate the amount and paste your BSC address.

 3. Complete the steps to withdraw